-Each class teacher uses a number of symbols to indicate changes or corrections children are required to make.
+We use a number of symbols to indicate changes or corrections children are required to make.
 The children are taught what they mean and can respond to them.
-Below are the codes used throughout the school:
+Below are the codes used throughout the school for consistency:

-(purple mark in text) success against the learning objective

-(green highlight/underline/green ) work to be improved in SIT

-SIT Time to sit and do improvement suggested in green

-T Children indicate on their work that they have achieved one of their rocket targets.
-KS2

-can indicate which target (symbols, note)

-€ Teacher shows that the target has been met

-/ Remember finger spaces (in between words)

-To insert missing sentences/ phrases.
-Children to write the additional sentences at start

-of next lesson

-- sp or ' KS2 Spelling mistake.
-Sometimes word x 3 to SIT improve.
-In KS1 ambitious words are

-(in margin) corrected in purple.
-Words to be corrected are written in green for child to copy

-un Weak word/unclear / rewrite the sentence

-Punctuation missing/included where it shouldn't be.
-Circle the error

-٨ Word missing

-// New paragraph or line

-In maths instead of a cross- look again, answer is incorrect or requires action

-CI CI- child initiated (Reception)

-Т T -teacher led group

-TA TA -TA led group

-5 S-supply

-VF VF- verbal feedback

-I I - Independent work following some support
+(purple mark in text) success against the learning objective (green highlight/underline/green ) work to be improved in SIT Pupil editing following verbal or written feedback SIT Time to sit and do improvement suggested in green / Remember finger spaces (in between words) Insert missing sentences/phrases.
+Children to write the additional sentences at the start of next lesson word Spelling mistake.
+Sometimes word x3 to SIT improve.
+Words to . in margin be corrected are written in green for child to copy. . minargin 5 17 $\sim\sim\sim$ Weak word/unclear/rewrite the sentence $\bigcirc$ Punctuation missing/included where it shouldn't be, or an error made in Maths.
+Circle the error for the child to correct. ^ Word missing 11 New paragraph or line needed In Maths, instead of a cross for an incorrect answer.
+CI CI - child-initiated (Reception) Т T - teacher-led group TA TA - TA-led group 5 5 - supply VF VF - verbal feedback I I - independent work following some support